livz/livz.github.io/_posts/2017-06-25-the technical-interview-part-2.md

 1. **Establish a clear timeframe**
     * You need to make sure that there is a clear ending to the challenge (see rule no 4).
     Find out roughly how much time you should allocate for it and possibly how long it took other candidates to complete it.
-Otherwise you might end up wasting time.
+Otherwise you might end up wasting your time.
 2. **Discuss the terms from square one**
     * Before doing actual work on any challenge or project, make sure you really want to work for that company.
-If it’s not Google, have a discussion beforehand to understand the position you’re applying for and the relevance of the challenge.
+Have a discussion beforehand to understand the position you’re applying for and the relevance of the challenge.
     * What is the purpose of the challenge?
 Is it evaluating report writing capabilities, logical thinking, technical investigation skills?
 Find out as much as you can in advance.
 3. **Stay focused on the situation**
     * Be aware of any influence principles at work.
-Some employers will try to exploit their authority position.
-Using phrases like “Are you up for …”, “Now is your time to ..”, “Use everything  you know to ..”, “Feel free to impress us with …” can get candidates committed to solve the problem at hand.
+Some employers/recruiters will try to exploit their _authority position_.
+Using phrases like *"Are you up for..."*," *"Now is your time to .."*, *"Use everything you know to ..."*, *"Feel free to impress us with ..."* can get candidates committed to solve the problem at hand.
     * However, this will escalate quickly when you don’t have a clear purpose
 4. **Clear purpose**
     * Approach the interview challenge with a clear purpose.
 Your time is limited.
 Your goal could be “Do everything I can in 5 hours” or “Exploit the FTP server and get root” or even “Write a good report and highlight all the vulnerabilities found and mitigations” (if that’s your speciality).